jeanrobatto/432_final_project/README.md

 This repo only contains custom models and files to be used inside the SpeechBrain environment.

-The only independent runnable is the colab notebook.
+The only independent runnable is the colab notebook provided separately.